browser-network/network/README.md

       const network = window.network = new Network.default({
         switchAddress: 'http://localhost:5678', // Run npx `@browser-network/switchboard` to get this running locally
         address: 'my-address-' + Date.now(), // Each window should have its own address, hence the Date.now()
-        networkId: 'test-network' // Everyone using this id will receive messages from each other })
+        networkId: 'test-network' // Everyone using this id on the same switchboard will receive messages from each other })

       network.on('message', console.log)